MassimoGirondi/dncs-lab/README.md

 # DNCS-LAB

 This repository contains the Vagrant files required to run the virtual lab environment used in the DNCS course.
+Below there is a map of the network, with all the IP addresses specified.

 ```